How Nietzsche Informs Superman & The DC Extended Universe

 Suicide Squad: Beyond Good and Evil

-Nietzsche is often labeled a proponent of nihilism - he’s not, he merely identified that this was the state of the world in a vacuum without a framework of morality.
+Nietzsche is often labeled a proponent of nihilism - he’s not, he merely identified that this was the state of the world in a vacuum of morality.
 Nothing confirms Nietzsche’s theory better than Suicide Squad.
 In a universe where Superman doesn’t stand for anything, Suicide Squad was inevitable - just as nihilism is inevitable in a world without values.
 By recasting the villains as “heroes” in the DC Extended Universe, Suicide Squad makes for one of the most meaningless super”hero” films created.
 After destroying the ideals of Superman - what is a hero?
 Who do we follow?
 A Captain Boomerang?
 A Killer Croc?
 What are the values of a Killer Croc?

 "Aimless" best describes a Superhero film with no heroes.
 We are asked to root for Deadshot because he is Will Smith, Harley Quinn because she's a cult favorite, and Rick Flagg because he is the conventional "good guy" with a motivation.
 But no one is ever quite bad enough (for that would violate the blockbuster maxim of a "likable protagonist) and no one is ever quite good enough (cause the foundation built by Zack Snyder is not reflective of this).
 We have to root for them because they are "cool" - and if we don't buy that they're "cool" then Suicide Squad doesn't work.
 The movie is more concerned with getting you to buy into the "cool" than by answering fundamental plot questions.
 What is the mission?
 Why this group?
 Why not conventional superheroes or military?
 What skills does each member bring to the table?
-Are you one who looks on?
-Or one who looks ahead?

 Sadly, Suicide Squad never asks the complex questions relevant to a story of this genre.
 This concept could work as Lee Marvin and The Dirty Dozen can attest.
 But the film is so imprinted by Snyder, that the concern for "awesomeness" and the reliance on formula (yes that is yet another blue, beam of light in the sky surrounded by swirling debris) trumps any meditation on the nature of being a hero or a villain, what moral boundaries these self-proclaimed "bad-guys" are willing to cross, or whether the ends justify the means.
 Suicide Squad could have been a version of The Expendables crossed with The Hateful Eight.
 Instead, without anchoring anyone with ethics and opposition to those ethics, Suicide Squad falls back on a familiar superhero "beats" without the heart, explanation, or story.